-General Considerations For Your Project Depending on your situation, you'll need to have done the following: Obtained a clearance for each sampled song or sampled part of a song Started the process early enough not to interrupt your production deadlines Used a workflow template to track the progress of multiple clearances Considered a contingency plan in advance for unobtainable clearances Maintained a database of contacts to facilitate faster clearances in the future
+☐ General Considerations For Your Project Depending on your situation, you'll need to have done the following: Obtained a clearance for each sampled song or sampled part of a song Started the process early enough not to interrupt your production deadlines Used a workflow template to manage and track the progress of multiple clearances Considered a contingency plan in advance for unobtainable clearances Maintained a database of contacts to facilitate faster clearances in the future

-For songs owned by large publishing houses, it's not uncommon for the clearance process to take months.
-So start early!
-In fact, you'll want to avoid as many common mistakes you can when licensing music.
+The amount of time to clear a sample can vary but for songs owned by large publishing houses, it's not uncommon for the process to take 3-6 months.
+These publishing houses are inundated with requests so you'll simply to have as they move through their que.

+You'll also want to avoid the many common mistakes people make when licensing music.
 To learn more, check out our article the Top Ten Artists and Film Productions Make When Sampling Music (What You Need To Know To Save Money)!